vincentletsgo/SQL/README.md

 > Read this first.
 >

-# Vincent's Sample SQL Portfolio
+# Explore Examples of My SQL Projects

-## Welcome to my SQL Portfolio!!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+## Welcome to my SQL portfolio!
+Within this repository, you'll find a collection of SQL examples that showcase my expertise in database management and manipulation.
+Feel free to browse through them, and don't hesitate to reach out if you have any questions or inquiries.

 _A little about me:_

-I'm a resourceful and strategic digital marketing specialist with over 4 years of experience in crafting and executing successful digital marketing campaigns, A/B testing, and website optimizing.
-Consistently produce high-quality content while ensuring brand voice consistency and industry compliance, aiming to leverage these skills to contribute to your success.
+I am a seasoned digital marketing specialist with a strategic mindset, boasting over six years of experience in various facets of marketing, including product marketing, event management, and data analytics.
+Throughout my career, I have excelled in crafting and executing successful digital marketing campaigns, conducting A/B testing, and optimizing websites for enhanced performance.
+My commitment to producing high-quality content is unwavering, always ensuring brand voice consistency and compliance with industry standards.
+I am eager to leverage my skills and experience to contribute to the success of your projects.

-I have a unique liking for business, finance, and technology, this allows me to leverage these and my marketing acumen to craft unique marketing initiatives.
+With a keen interest in business, finance, and technology, I bring a unique perspective to marketing initiatives.
+By combining my marketing acumen with my knowledge of these domains, I specialize in developing innovative and effective marketing strategies.

-Check out my website and other portfolio work here: [go here!](https://vincentletsgo.com/bio)
+Check out my website and other portfolio work here: [go here!](https://vincentletsgo.com/)